bitzeebot/bitzeebot.github.com/README.md

 Bit-zee Bot
 ===========
-Bit-zee Bot is a robot made for [Khan Academy](http://www.khanacademy.org/science/Projects/Bit-zee) out of house hold items, an Arduino board and a motor controller.
+Bit-zee Bot is a robot made for [Khan Academy](http://www.khanacademy.org/science/Projects/Bit-zee) out of household items, an Arduino board and a motor controller.
 Here is a video of [Bit-zee Bot in action](http://youtu.be/CcziDRr5Myc "Bit-zee Bot").